Identity Theft: What You Need to Know

 - Report lost or stolen checks, deposit tickets and/or bank statements immediately.

 - Report suspicious activity and unauthorized charges immediately to all of your creditors by both phone and certified mail.
 Print and fill out an ID Theft Affidavit and send a copy to each of your creditors, to each of the three credit bureaus and to the police.
 This affidavit can be found on the FTC’s website.

 - Contact the Federal Trade Commission’s fraud hotline at (877) ID-THEFT or at www.consumer.gov/idtheft.

-- Contact the three major credit reporting agencies and have them place a fraud alert on your file:
+- Contact one of the three major credit reporting agencies and have them place a fraud alert in your file: